top of page

 Please note, the Lands’ End hostel is located on a small country lane and there is very limited parking.
 The spots will likely all be taken up by event vehicles, so if you are intending to be dropped of by friends or family, this is welcome but please be advised parking may be unavailable other than drop off only.

-We can help you with onward travel as far as Inverness.
-I am provisionally proposing that we lay on transfer services for you from our accommodation in Thurso to Inverness at 0700 and 0900.
 However, there is some flexibility on these times and we will do our best to cater to all of you.
 It is approximately 2 hours 30 minute journey time from Thurso to Inverness Town Centre or airport, the two are not far away from each other.

 ACCOMMODATION

 The accommodation is now all booked up and you can find a complete list of the locations and dates in the itinerary below.
 The accommodation is a mix of hostels, hotels, holiday parks and B&B’s.
-There is no camping and bed linen will always be provided.
-Towels will not always be provided, and you should pack a travel towel.
-Sleeping bags are not required.
-Rooming generally on a twin basis, however there will occasionally be dorm style layouts in some of the hostels.

 36 nights is a long time to be away from your own bed.
-As you know, good quality sleep will be essential to speeding your recovery, so remember to bring a sleep setup that works for you; mask, ear plugs, & coziest PJ’s!
+As you know, good quality sleep will be essential to speeding your recovery, so remember to bring a sleep setup that works for you; mask, ear plugs, & cosiest PJ’s!

 Please do your best to keep on top of your personal admin in each of your temporary homes for our 36 nights on the go!
 When living & sleeping spaces are shared, it’s going to make everyone’s lives more comfortable and convenient if you can keep everything tidy and together.
 So for your own benefit of not losing and / or forgetting things and for others benefit, IE not tripping over your pants in the middle of the night when they need the loo.. please keep things tidy.